-WHEREAS, the development regulation sections of the Municipal Code (found in Titles 12, 13, 16, and 17) are comprised of standards governing zoning, site development, land division, street design, architectural review, parking, signs, natural resources, hillside development, home occupations, variances and other similar topics; and
+The development regulation sections of the Municipal Code (primarily found in Chapters 12, 15, 16, and 17) are comprised of standards which govern zoning, site development, land division, street design, tree protection, architectural review, parking, signs, overlay districts (geologic hazards, flood plains, and water quality and habitat resources), home occupations, variances and other similar topics.

-WHEREAS, these standards reflect the vision for the future development of Oregon City, implement our Comprehensive Plan, and allow the City to manage future growth effectively.
-The Municipal Code and associated zoning maps are periodically reviewed and updated.
-This was a collaborative process whereby the City worked with interested citizens to improve the economic health and livability of the City.
-After over a year of review by the public, Planning Commission, and elected officials, the code amendments were adopted on July 1, 2009 and became effective on July 31, 2009, with the passage of Ordinance 08-1014; and
+These standards reflect our future vision for the development of Oregon City, implement our Comprehensive Plan, and allow us to manage future growth effectively.
+The Municipal Code and associated zoning maps are periodically reviewed and updated to respond to City needs and statewide goals.
+The most recent update was a collaborative process whereby we worked together to improve the economic health and livability of the City.
+After over a year of review by the public, Planning Commission, and elected officials, the code amendments were adopted on July 1, 2009 and became effective on July 31, 2009, with the passage of Ordinance No. 08-1014 (Exhibit 5).

-WHEREAS, Ordinance 08-1014 additionally setup a six-month update process to review the code language to determine if any sections needed revisions or adjustments that were unforeseen.
-At the end of the hearing adopting Ordinance 08-1014, the City Commission also directed staff to study some outstanding issues and bring them back during the 6-month review.
-The Planning Commission met on November 23, 2009, January 25, 2010, February 8, 2010, and February 22, 2010 to review the proposed code amendments.
+Ord.
+08-1014 additionally setup a six-month update process to review the adopted code language to determine if any sections needed revisions or tweaks that were unforeseen.
+The Ordinance set forth November 9th, 2009 for the Planning Commission initial public hearing, and January 20th, 2010 for the City Commission initial public hearing to review the 6-month updates.
+No additional Measure 56 or Land Use noticing was required.
+At the end of the hearing process adopting Ord.
+08-1014, the City Commission also directed staff to study some outstanding development regulation issues and bring back further information to consider during the six-month update process.